mgpx/HorizontalCalendarSample/README.md

 HorizontalCalendarSample is an Android library for creating horizontal view for Calendar

+The original repository that was forked has been deleted.

+This repository contains some changes to support multiple languages.

 ![](screenshots/cs1.gif)
 # Features
 - Customizable text color and size ,background color,number of days to display.